MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/using-plugins/chaining-functions.md

 ---

-### Creating a semantic function that uses the new context variables
+### Creating a prompt that uses the new context variables
 Now that we have a variable with the original request, we can use it to create a more natural sounding response.
-We'll create a new semantic function called `CreateResponse` that will use the `original_request` variable to create a response in the `OrchestratorPlugin`.
+We'll create a new prompt called `CreateResponse` that will use the `original_request` variable to create a response in the `OrchestratorPlugin`.

 Start by creating a new folder called _CreateResponse_ in your _OrchestratorPlugin_ folder.
 Then create the _config.json_ and _skprompt.txt_ files and paste the following code into the _config.json_ file.
 Notice how we now have two input variables, `input` and `original_request`.